clerrdynt/React-NextJS-Components/README.md

         - variables like 'count' that holds the current value of the state management and 'useState' which gives React the ability to reactively update the UI when the variable changes.
         - functions like 'handleSubmit' that triggered when the studenr form is submitted.
         - the usage of objects that holds form data grouped by field name.
 Makes it easier to manage compared to separate state variables for each input.
+        - the usage of array to store the student form data.
+When the form is submitted, the array is turned back into an object so it's easier to display or process.
     DOM Manipulation Exercises
         - updation of state using useState.
 React re-renders affected components, and applies only the necessary changes, thus improving performances.
     Event Handling Basics